Strengthening the resilience of supply chains

-One consideration of companies in the EU is to seek new business partners in Western countries or neighboring countries.
+One consideration of companies in Spain is to seek new business partners in Western countries or neighboring countries.
 This reduces dependence on suppliers from faraway China, among others.
 With the expansion of local production facilities, so-called “nearshoring”, shorter distances replace the now insecure supply from overseas.
 Purchasers in particular want to source goods from places that can also be reached by rail or road in an emergency.
-However, Germany in particular benefits in global trade from China, its most important trading partner.
-In addition to its dependence on China, Germany as a business location faces its own challenges, such as high energy costs, urgently needed investments in digitization and a persistent shortage of skilled workers in all sectors.
+However, Spain in particular benefits in global trade from China, its most important trading partner in terms of its imports of goods.
+In addition to its dependence on China, Spain as a business location faces its own challenges, such as high energy costs, urgently needed investments in digitization and a persistent shortage of skilled workers in all sectors.

 Higher warehouse inventories prevent supply bottlenecks